landlab/landlab/docs/source/user_guide/index.rst

 The User Guide describes Landlab by topic area.

-Users brand-new to Landlab should start with :ref:`10min`.

 Further information on any specific method can be obtained in the :ref:`api`.